 The transmission path over the cable system is realized at the headend by a cable modem termination system (CMTS) and at each customer location by a cable modem (CM).
-At the headend (or hub), the interface to the data-over-cable system is called the cable modem termination system-network-side interface (CMTS-NSI), and is specified in [12].
-At customer locations, the interface is called the cable-modem-to-customer-premises-equipment interface (CMCI) and is specified in [11].
-The intent is for operators to transfer IP traffic transparently between these interfaces.
+At customer locations, the interface is called the cable-modem-to-customer-premises-equipment interface (CMCI) and is specified in [13].